 There are numerous reasons for this.

-Few of you will get why time tracking is important.
+Few of you will get why time tracking is essential.
 From an economic standpoint, more billable hours can increase profits and create new opportunities for yourself and the company.
 Still, the same reasoning can make you fall for Parkinson’s law and focus on spending too many hours on a project (quantity) instead of making an impact (quality).

-The purpose of time tracking
+The purpose of tracking time at work

 Say you’ve spent more time on a task than expected.
 Does it mean that you’re a slowpoke?